Mon 22 August 2022

 These books are ideal for:

-• Complete beginners who want to learn to program using fun video game projects.
+• Complete beginners who want to learn to program using fun game projects

 "I'm interested in hacking and cybersecurity."

-Cracking Codes with Python (read free online, buy print book) covers classic ciphers and how to break them cryptanalysis techniques.
-You'll learn to write Python programs that implement various ciphers (Caesar cipher, transposition cipher, Vigenere cipher, the RSA algorithm, and more) and also write programs that can crack these codes.
+Cracking Codes with Python (read free online, buy print book) covers classic ciphers and the cryptanalysis techniques used to break them.
+You’ll write Python programs that implement ciphers such as the Caesar cipher, transposition cipher, Vigenère cipher, and RSA, as well as programs that can crack these codes.

 This book is good for:

-• People who don't want a cybersecurity career, but want to learn Python and are intrigued by ciphers.
+• People who don't want a cybersecurity career but want to learn Python and are intrigued by ciphers and puzzles

 "I'm a beginner but not a complete beginner and I'm tired of doing the same "Hello, world" tutorials."

-Some people say that to improve your coding skills, you should read the source code for open source projects.
-I disagree with this advice: open source code might not be well documented, could use advanced techniques, and is generally a "drinking from a fire hose" way to learn more about coding.
+Some people suggest reading open source code to improve your programming skills.
+I disagree with this advice for beginners: open source projects may not be well documented, often use advanced techniques, and can feel like drinking from a fire hose.
 I wrote The Big Book of Small Python Projects (read free online, buy print book) to include the source code to projects that are short and simple, but still offer an example of how programming concepts are applied to actual programs.

-Beyond the Basic Stuff with Python (read free online, buy print book) covers some intermediate and advanced Python techniques, but also general best practices when it comes to software development such as how to write functions, how to name variables, programming jargon, and source control using Git and GitHub.
+Beyond the Basic Stuff with Python (read free online, buy print book) covers intermediate and advanced Python techniques, as well as general best practices such as writing functions, naming variables, understanding programming jargon, and using source control with Git and GitHub.

 These books are ideal for:

-• People looking for the next step in learning to code with Python.
+• People looking for the next step in learning Python

 "I love Minecraft and want to get into coding."